rueedlinger/machine-learning-snippets/README.md

 This scrip uses `nbconvert` to convert the Jupyter notebooks.

 ## The Snippets...
-At the moment there are the following machine learning snippets available as Jupyter (Python) Notebook.
+The following machine learning snippets are available as Jupyter Notebook.

 - __Supervised learning__
     - Classification